 Then Netlify broke through.
 In Wave 3, ChatGPT listed Netlify first for "best platform for deploying web apps," placing it ahead of Vercel for the first time in the study.
 ChatGPT's response included a cited URL to netlify.com.
 All four other engines continued to place Vercel first for the same query.

 One appearance at position 1 out of 44 total opportunities across three waves.
 A 2.3% rate.
-But it happened, and it happened on the engine most prone to week-to-week variation.
-ChatGPT's brand citation count has swung from 23 to 12 to 14 across the three waves, making it the most volatile engine in the dataset by a wide margin.
+But it happened, and it happened on the most volatile engine in the dataset.
+ChatGPT's brand citation count swung from 23 to 12 to 14 across the three waves.
+Its volatility score of 39% is the highest of any engine, compared to Claude's 8%.

 When we asked ChatGPT "best platform for deploying web apps" in Wave 3, it led with Netlify and described its strengths before moving to Vercel.
 In Waves 1 and 2, the same query on ChatGPT opened with Vercel every time.